Owen Sound Poet Laureate 2019-2021

 Originally from Ottawa, I have been living in Owen Sound since 2010.
 I have a background in art theory and linguistics, and came within 8 years of completing a Ph.D. in Classical Studies.

 I work as a translator and have served as an event coordinator for the Words Aloud Festival of Spoken Word and Storytelling.
+I am now the Interim Artistic Director of the Words Aloud festival.
 I’m a member of SOCAN and a full member of the League of Canadian Poets.

 In addition to writing, I am devoted to social justice causes and community involvement, having performed at numerous functions and served on several local committees.